jmkim93/Temporal-Scattering/README.md

 Every .py file for each figure includes:
 * definition of time-varying system with the corresponding electromagnetic scattering calculation
 * data generation (for ensembles, if needed)
 * and plotting figure,
 which are separated by a few of cells.
-Running cells successively will finally result in the output figure in pdf.
+Running cells successively will finally result in the output figure in pdf format.